Nigel Sweeney

 Sir Nigel Hamilton Sweeney KC (born 18 March 1954), styled The Hon.
-Mr Justice Sweeney, is a High Court judge.
+Mr Justice Sweeney, is a former High Court judge.
+He retired on 18 March 2023.

 Biography

 Sweeney studied law at the University of Nottingham under Sir John Cyril Smith.
 He was called to the bar in 1976 at the Middle Temple, where he was made a bencher in 1997, that same year he was appointed First Senior Prosecuting Counsel to the Crown, and was appointed Queen's Counsel in 2000.
 He was appointed to the High Court (Queen's Bench) in September 2008.

 Prior to being appointed a High Court judge, Sweeney was a barrister in the United Kingdom, practising from 6 King's Bench Walk and specialising in terrorism, official secrets, murder and major health and safety trials.
 He prosecuted a number of notable criminal trials, including the perpetrators of the 1984 IRA Brighton bombing and the attempted bombings of 21 July 2005, Neo-Nazi terrorist David Copeland and murderers Michael Stone and Kamel Bourgass.

 Sweeney was appointed Presiding Judge of the South Eastern CIrcuit in 2012, and the Judge in Charge of the Terrorism List in 2013.
-He is also the Judge responsible for European Liaison in relation to criminal law issues, and is a member of the Judges’ Council.
+He was also the Judge responsible for European Liaison in relation to criminal law issues, and was a member of the Judges’ Council.

 He presided over the trial in February and March 2013 of former Secretary of State for Energy and Climate Change Chris Huhne MP and his former wife, Vicky Pryce, for perverting the course of justice contrary to common law.
-He sentenced another MP Denis MacShane for fraud in the aftermath of the 2009 parliamentary expenses scandal.
+He sentenced another MP, Denis MacShane, to six months in prison for false accounting in the aftermath of the 2009 parliamentary expenses scandal.